sfc-gh-ppopov/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 * The area that is covered by the LTE network
 * The numerical value of coverage ratio by the LTE network

 Use the table `nl_celltowers`, and first join it with `nl_administrative_areas` using `ST_INTERSECTS` predicate to match cell towers to the municipalities they cover.
-Then we use `PY_UNION_AGG` to get a combined coverage polygon.
+Then you use `PY_UNION_AGG` to get a combined coverage polygon.
 Then use `ST_INTERSECTION` to find an portion of the municipality that is covered by the LTE signal.
-Then we compute the covered area in square meters.
+Then you compute the covered area in square meters.
 The result will be saved in the new table.
 To speed up queries against that newly created table, you will enable the search optimization feature.

 Run the following two queries: